 There are certain tactics that can be applied to every computer set-up so it fits you like a glove.
 In summary these are the elements that would need to be changed in the PM’s workstation to make it more ergonomic:

 To improve the PM’s ergonomics it might make sense to use an entirely new unit workstation whenever the PM needs to do a substantial amount of computer work.
 This way the integrity of the PM’s beautiful antique desk can be maintained – no holes will need to be drilled to install a keyboard tray, for instance.

 Placing castors on a height adjustable desk will give the PM the adjustability to use with his current chair and would give the PM the ability to easily adjust the desk from sitting to standing throughout his workday.
-If you are interested in more information about standing desks (specifically the right amount of standing) you can check out this post here.
 However, I do recommend that the PM look at getting an ergonomic chair that could also be used with desk as well.

 There you have it, the ergonomics of the Prime Minister of Canada, Justin Trudeau’s workstation.
 I hope that looking at his workstation through an ergonomic lens gave you some insights on your own workstation.
 Even small things like ensuring that your backrest is positioned between 95 and 115 degrees (aka slightly) reclined can go a long way for back health!

 Getting started with office ergonomics assessments?
 Sign-up here to avoid the biggest OSHA mistakes to avoid when you're just getting started.
 I DON'T spam so I'll only send you quality info.